Systematic approach to success: How Richard Ringer mastered the Olympic marathon

 2. Paris in sight: The three elements on which his success is based.
 As a professional runner, Richard travels a lot - for Paris he prepared in three different countries and took advantage of the different conditions.
 Even if you train in less professional conditions, careful and targeted preparation can significantly improve your performance and help you achieve your personal best.

-Mountain and altitude training in Kenya
+mountain and altitude training in Kenya

 An important part of Richard's preparation was the altitude training camp in Kenya.
 During his preparation, he spent several weeks there at an altitude of around 2,400 meters.
 Altitude training is common among professionals because it helps the body to use oxygen more efficiently.